traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/switched-to-bytes.png)

-^ code from the NodeJS/rpi App

 ^ what info does the arduino really need

 ^ what can it be condensed down to

+^ updated code from the NodeJS/rpi App

 ^ 60 & 62